Darren Lehmann: Coaching career

 After winning the IPL in 2009, there were great expectations of Chargers for 2010.
 Disappointingly, the team opened with a loss in their inaugural match against KKR, but subsequently won next three matches.
 Unfortunately, the Chargers then went on to lose their next five matches.
 This situation caused many to doubt whether the Chargers would be able to make it into next round, but they did so by winning the next five consecutive matches, which qualified them for the play-offs.
 However the Chargers lost both games in the play-offs (Semi-finals), and were relegated to third place.

 Before the start of the 2011 Auction of players, the Chargers decided not to retain any of their existing team, putting all of them up for auction.
 The much anticipated Auction in January not only lived up to expectations, but exceeded them in many ways.
 The new Deccan team started the 2011 campaign by losing their first two games, but managed to win their next match.
 Thereafter the team started losing badly, and despite winning some games, were consequentially eliminated from the competition.
 The team managed to bounce back and showed some pride by winning their final three matches, although these results had no effect on the other teams' chances for qualifying.
 The Charger's disappointing performance was clearly due to the inexperience of the new squad, and especially to the lack of internationally experienced Indian batsmen.
-Fans of DC have criticized management for not retaining Rohit Sharma during player the Auction.
+Fans of DC have criticised management for not retaining Rohit Sharma during player the Auction.
 Deccan finally got to play IPL matches at their home ground after almost three years, but their dismal performances continued at Hyderabad, with but a single win against RCB being the only exception.
 However, in the away matches, the Chargers did manage to beat Delhi Daredevils, Mumbai Indians, Kolkata Knight Riders, Pune Warriors, and Kings XI.
 They ended on a positive note with three consecutive wins, but were unable to rise above seventh position in the league standings.

 In the 2012 Indian Premier League competition the Deccan Chargers named a new fielding coach Trevor Penney, replacing Mike Young.
-The Chargers failed to play consistently in 2012, with consecutive defeats - some by narrow margins.
+The Chargers failed to play consistently in 2012, with consecutive defeats – some by narrow margins.
 Shikhar Dhawan, Dale Steyn, and Cameron White were the only players who managed to help the team put up a fight.
 The team experienced weakness in the bowling and fielding departments, with fast bowler Ishant Sharma being ruled out due to injury, and spinner Pragyan Ojha traded to the Mumbai Indians.
 Deccan finished eighth out of the nine teams in the league stage points table, after languishing at the bottom for most of the season.
 The Deccan Chargers had come into the 2012 season being characterized as 'underdogs', and are yet to lose that name.